DuhCompuder/rewards-token-integrated-dapp/README.md

 # Fullstack Integrated Dapps

-An experimental ecosystem of dapps integrated with a token economics
+Brief: An experimental ecosystem of dapps integrated with a token economics.

+Description: Play a game of rock paper scissors, earn rewards token, stake eth to earn more rewards.

 Try running some of the following tasks: